 Roles and Responsibilities

-Governors of the health authorities are primarily responsible for:
+The regional health authorities are responsible for:

 - identifying population health needs;